AhmedSameh1000/SimpleUdemyProject/README.md

 ## Contributing
 We welcome contributions from the community.
 If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.

+## Important Notice
+Attention: Due to the large size of certain files (GetFile and Duration), they have not been included in this repository.
+If you require access to these files for running the project, please reach out to me directly.
+## Contact Information:
+- Email:ahmeds141000@gmail.com

+Please note that these files are essential for the proper functioning of the project, and I'll be happy to assist you with any inquiries regarding them.